artifacthub/hub/docs/faq.md

 ### How do I get the "Official" status for my packages?

-Please see: [/docs/topics/repositories/#official-status](/docs/topics/repositories/#official-status).
 The official status is granted manually and needs to be requested via a GitHub issue.
+Please see the [official status section](/docs/topics/repositories/#official-status) in the repositories guide for more details.

 ### What's the difference between "Verified Publisher" and "Official"?